Frequently asked questions

 - Other questions

-Great, I have a job application!
+Great, I have a job interview!
 How do I prepare?

-You have applied via the UBN website and you are invited for an interview at the office.
-Very fun and exciting, but don't get nervous.
-We just want to make sure that you fit in with our client's organization and the position.
-But of course you want that too.
-So prepare yourself well for the interview: read the vacancy again and write down your questions.
-We will be happy to help you with the answers and further help you find a job.
+You have applied via the UBN website and have been invited for an interview at the branch.
+This is exciting, but please do not be nervous.
+We simply want to ensure that you are a good fit for our client's organization and the Function.
+But of course, you want that too.
+So prepare well for the interview: read the job description again and write down your questions.
+We are happy to help you with the answers and further along your path to a job.

-For the rest, we ask that you bring the following items:
+For the rest, we ask you to bring the following items:

 - Diplomas and certificates

-- Valid proof of identity (no driver's license).
-If you do not have a Dutch identification document, please bring an identification document where your BSN number is listed.
+- Valid ID (not a driver's license).
+If you do not have a Dutch ID card, please bring an ID card that shows your BSN number.

 - Your bank account number

-We only need this information when you get started, but just have it with you.
+We only need this information when you start working, but then you'll have it with you anyway.

-What information do I put in my resume?
+What information should I include in my resume?

-Remember that your resume is a silver platter of yourself.
-Who are you, what kind of education have you received to then pursue a job.
-Your resume should have at least the following content:
+Keep in mind that your resume is a presentation of yourself.
+Who are you, what education have you completed to enable you to perform a job?
+Your resume should include the following information:

-In order to contact you, it is helpful to start with your personal data, such as: name, address, phone number, e-mail address, date of birth and gender.
+In order to contact you, it is useful to start with your personal data, such as: name, address, telephone number, email address, date of birth, and gender.

 Education:

-List all your education, courses and training you have taken, including whether you have earned a corresponding degree/certificate.
+List all the education, courses, and training you have completed, including whether you obtained a corresponding diploma/certificate.
 Always start with your most recent education.

 Next, list your work experience for each employer.
-Again, start first with your most recent work experience.
+Again, start with your most recent work experience.
 Have you had many different jobs?
-Then only list the details for the relevant experience.
+If so, only include details for the relevant experience.

-For this, consider language and computer skills, as well as whether you have a driver's license or typing certification.
+This includes language and computer skills, but also whether you have a driver's license or typing certificate.

 Interests

-Finally, to make the resume personal, name your interests.
-Hobbies and hidden talents are always good topics during the interview.
+To personalize your resume, conclude by mentioning your interests.
+Hobbies and hidden talents are always good topics to bring up during the interview.

 Salary